OneStep-elecTRON/onestep-electron-content/Courses/python_crash_course/Part - 2/part2.md

 slug: /python-crash-course
 ---

-Welcome to the part 2 of the Python Crash course.
-In this notebook we will be learning about some important operators that would help you a lot in writing some good python code.
-Along with this, we will also learn about stuff like loops, how to use conditional statements and much more.
-Finish this notebook and you will be just "OneStep" away from completing this crash course.
+Welcome to part-2 of the Python Crash Course series.
+In this tutorial, we will learn about various Python operators— arithmetic, comparison and logical operators, along with conditional statements and loops.
+The bonus section of this course covers topics like operator precedence, in addition to Python-specific features like parallel assignment and value unpacking, list comprehension and lambda functions.
+Finish this notebook and you will be just "OneStep" away from completing this crash course!

 :::tip

-Run this program on <a href='https://colab.research.google.com/drive/1Sq6LjL8sktwJ0HkMQ3gPg_OnX_vKPYuC?usp=sharing'>Google Colab.</a>
+Run this tutorial notebook on <a href='https://colab.research.google.com/drive/1Sq6LjL8sktwJ0HkMQ3gPg_OnX_vKPYuC?usp=sharing'>Google Colab.</a>

 :::